earizon/q/README.md

 $ q "TODO"
-# \---v--/
+# └───┬──┘
-# <·· search recurisvely (current directory
+# - search recursively (current directory
 # and children) for text TODO in any file
 # in current directory and up-to-4-levels
 # in depth in subderectories (good enough for
 # many scenarios.)
 # - Non interesing directories (node_modules,
 #   .venv, ...) are skipt/ignored.
 # Add next flags to customize be

 # "Advanced" ussage